 In 1804, Presbyterian minister Barton W. Stone and several followers broke their denominational ties to enter into unity with “the body of Christ at large.”
 They called themselves, simply, “Christians.”
 Likewise, in 1811, a group led by Presbyterian minister Thomas Campbell and his son, Alexander, began meeting independently of Stone, saying the church of Jesus Christ was one, open to all.
 Thomas Campbell’s passion for Christian unity is summed up in his proclamation that “The church of Christ upon earth is essentially, intentionally, and constitutionally one.”
 They referred to themselves simply as “Disciples of Christ.”
 In 1832, the “Christians” and the “Disciples of Christ” joined together with a formal handshake in Lexington, Kentucky, as one movement for unity.

 Though it may be a while before we are all one, we continue to strive for a day when all Christians can see themselves as brothers and sisters together.

 A History of Liberation:

 Between 1926 and 1967, the Stone Campbell movement formally separated into the Christian Church (Disciples of Christ) and the Church of Christ.
-While there is not universal consensus on the reason for the separation, it is generally acknowledged that the Church of Christ held to a stricter/more literal view of scripture whereas the Disciples has a call towards a more open, theistic reading of scripture.
+While there is no universal consensus on the reason for the separation, it is generally acknowledged that the Church of Christ held to a stricter/more literal view of scripture whereas the Disciples has a call towards a more open, theistic reading of scripture.
 Following this split, the Disciples of Christ entered into a time of restructure.
-We saw that while we continue to seek unity within churches in all times and places, some of that work is best done as by standing together as a more formal denomination.
+We saw that while we continue to seek unity within churches in all times and places, some of that work is best done by standing together as a more formal denomination.